 You can have an exemplary diet, exercise regularly and lead an incredibly ‘healthy’ lifestyle, but still not be providing your body with everything it needs.

 Tiredness, poor digestive health, brain fog and lack of energy, could all be signs that you aren’t giving your body the vitamins and minerals it requires to function properly.
 Could taking a vitamin supplement be the game-changer you’ve been waiting for?
-Here are seven reasons why you might need to use a vitamin patch and how they could improve your health:

 1. Mind the gap

 According to a US study, a whopping 80% of people don’t get the recommended amount of nutrients they need for good health from food alone.
 There’s been no similar study done in the UK as yet, but as a comparable Western country, with the same sort of population demographic, it’s likely the levels of people missing out are also high here.

 They found the main nutrients lacking were: potassium, fibre, choline, magnesium, calcium, and vitamins A, b12, D, E, and C. Eating as healthily as possible, with plenty of vitamin-rich foods will help you fill these gaps, but many of us will also benefit from taking a supplement or slapping on a vitamin patch.

 Something broad-spectrum, like our Multivitamin Plus patch, is a good start.
 Or if there’s something more specific you know you’re lacking, opt for a more targeted option, like the B12 Energy Plus, or the Vitamin D3/Calcium Plus patch, excellent for upping your levels of these kinds of crucial nutrients.

 2. Ageing reduces our ability to absorb nutrients